Optimal day-ahead offering strategy for large producers based on market price response learning: Introduction

-In summary, the main contributions of this work concerning the state-of-art on these topics are the following:
+Therefore, the main contributions of this work with respect to the state of the art in optimal offering problems are the following:

-\begin{itemize} \item[--] to develop a complete data-driven optimization model for a risk averse GENCO offering strategy, making use of massive real world datasets. \item[--] to propose an optimization-based reduction technique to summarize past realizations of the market participants hourly offering curves. \item[--] to extend the standard constraint learning methodology by including a Bayesian linear regression approach to take the inherent predicted model uncertainty into account. \item[--] to show the validity of the obtained optimal pricing strategy in a real world out-of-sample application based on the Spanish electricity market. \end{itemize}
+\begin{itemize} \item[--] \textbf{General contribution:} to develop a complete data-driven optimization model for a risk-averse GENCO offering strategy, making use of real-world datasets without making assumptions regarding competitors' behaviour.
+This ranges from the initial treatment of the original offering curves data and training of the model that will characterize the relationships between GENCO offers and marginal price, to the out-of-sample validation of the offers derived from the stochastic problem. \item[--] \textbf{Specific contribution 1:} to propose an optimization-based reduction technique to summarize past realizations of the market participants' hourly offering curves (Section \ref{sec:supply_disc}). \item[--] \textbf{Specific contribution 2:} to take uncertainty into account through the recently introduced Distributional Constraint Learning (DCL) methodology (Sections \ref{sec:con_learn} and \ref{sec:pred_model_sce}). \item[--] \textbf{Specific contribution 3:} to show the validity of the optimal pricing strategy obtained in a real-world out-of-sample application based on the Spanish electricity market (Section \ref{sec:res_out_of_samp}). \end{itemize}